 GOLDEN RULES FOR SHOE CARE

-- Your shoes should be cleaned after each wear, or at the very least before the following day, with a light wipe down using a brush and cloth to restore the shine.
-After every 10-12 polishes it is necessary to condition them.
+- Aim to clean your shoes after each wear or at least before the following day.
+Simply give them with a light wipe down using a brush and cloth to restore the shine.

 - The leather of a shoe is delicate; there is no need for polishes which cover up the creases, but for creams which nourish the leather and slow the process of ageing.
 The best products are of a creamy consistency because cream more easily penetrates the leather.